moskewcz/boda/doc/cucl_guide.md

 ### CUCL runtime variables

 Currently, all CUCL runtime variables are ND-Arrays of floats.
-A variable has a string name, a dims_t (defined in <src/boda_base.H>) which defines its ND-Array dimensions, and backing memory on the compute device.
+A variable has a string name, a dims_t (defined [here](/src/boda_base.H)) which defines its ND-Array dimensions, and backing memory on the compute device.
 Currently, only un-padded, fixed-size, always-resident ND-Arrays are supported.
 A dims_t primarily stores the number of dimensions of the ND-Array and the size of each dimension.
 However, of particular note is that a dims_t can (optionally) store semantic names for dimension.